jacobocasado/blog/content/posts/homelab.md

 ```
 Import the disk to the previously created VM (create a VM without disk):
 ```
-qm importdisk <VM ID> <qcow2 image> <storage name>
+qm importdisk <VM ID> -f <qcow2 image> <storage name>
-qm importdisk 101 -f qcow2 osed.qcow2 vms_storage
+qm importdisk 101 VM-OSED-X86-01.qcow2 local2-lvm
 ```

 After importing, in the web console click on "edit" in the unused disk in the "Hardware" section of the machine.
 Click OK and the disk should setup for the machine.
 Lastly, change boot order so it boots from the disk first.